- Chronic pain is a complex multi-organ disease. It is reason why there are so many different symptoms.

-The essence of fighting a forest fire is assessing the situation, containing it and taking away its fuel.
-Extinguishing the blaze requires multiple strategies depending on the height of the flames, local terrain, weather and many other factors determine the choice of resources and strategy.
+Extinguishing the blaze requires assessing the situation, containing it, and taking away its fuel.
+It requires multiple possible strategies depending on the height of the flames, local terrain, weather, and many other factors.
 For example, fire travels more quickly up a steep hillside, especially when it is dry and fanned by a strong wind.
-Compare that to a brush fire on flat land without wind and it’s raining.
+Compare that to a brush fire on flat land, without wind, and it’s raining.

 Fueling the flames

-In fact, there is ample data that shows that performing simple surgery in the presence of untreated chronic pain, such as a hernia repair, can induce chronic pain at the new surgical site lasting up to a year 30-40% of the time.
-There is a 5-10% chance of it becoming permanent.
-(6) Chronic pain is seldom mentioned as a complication of surgery.
+There is ample data that shows that performing any surgery in the presence of untreated chronic pain, such as a hernia repair, can induce chronic pain at the new surgical site lasting up to a year 30-40% of the time.
+There is a 5-10% chance of it becoming permanent.6 Chronic pain is seldom mentioned as a complication of surgery.
 Operating in the presence of a fired up nervous system is risky.
 It’s adding even more fuel to the blaze.

 If I told you that I had a 5-10% chance of cutting the nerve to your foot so you could not lift it up, you would probably opt out of the surgery.
 However, a foot drop is painless and much better tolerated than ongoing burning sensations down your leg.
-Patients underestimate the terrible impact of living in chronic pain and they can’t remotely comprehend how much surgery might worsen it.
+Patients underestimate the terrible impact of living in chronic pain, and they can’t remotely comprehend how much worse they could be with ill-advised surgery.
+It is the reason I wrote my book, Do You Really Need Spine Surgery?
+Take Control with a Surgeon’s Advice.
+It breaks down the decision down to two variables – the nature of the anatomy and the state of your nervous system.